You can hire Julius Csizmazia, an inspiring team building coach, to lead your group's team building event activities and exercises.

-Let us engage and inspire your team at your next event with our interactive team building training program that is relevant and easy-to-set-up.
+Let us engage and inspire your leadership team at your next event with our interactive team building development program that is work-relevant and easy-to-set-up.

 We ask the participants to hold a wooden stick on top of their index fingers and lower it to the ground as a team.

 Once the teams begin to touch the stick, the challenge will present itself pretty quickly.